pulmonomics-lab/roplspvs/README.md

 # Ropls-with-permutated-variable-selection
 This script uses the Bioconductor package ropls by Etienne Thevenot to produce OPLS models.
 It performs variable selection using p(corr) and VIP.
 In addition to permutation after variable selection included in the ropls package also permutations before variable selection with proceeding variable selection of every permutation resulting in p-values for R2 and Q2 including the variable selection procedure.
 It produces tables of all group comparisons including optional stratification by secondary ID.
 Input is one matrix, one file with sampleID including the groups to be compared and one Configure file with desired settings.
-The output is one html file per comparison of groups and one summary html file of all comparisons.
+The output is one html file per comparison of groups containing four selected models and one summary html file of all comparisons.
 Also tables with loadings are created.

 # Run example data
 To run exampledata download folders and files in Ropls-with-permutated-variable-selection and run the file "Ropls_with_permutated_variable_selection_Run.R" using code